The Cost of Compositionality: A High-Performance Implementation of String Diagram Composition

 Concretely, observe that for a finite monoidal signature $\Sigma$ and $f \in \Har(\ObA, \ObB)$, one can guarantee that the number of non-zero elements in $f_M$ is $O(f_K)$:

-\begin{proposition} (Bounded sparsity) \\ Fix a finite monoidal signature $\Sigma$ and $f : \Har(\ObA, \ObB)$.
-Let $m$ be the largest arity of any generator $g \in \Sigma$ and $n$ the largest \emph{coarity}.
+\begin{proposition}[Bounded sparsity] Fix a finite monoidal signature $\Sigma$ and let $f$ be a $\Har$.
+Now Let $m$ be the largest arity of any generator $g \in \Sigma$ and $n$ the largest \emph{coarity}.
 Then the rows of $f_M$ have at most $m$ non-zero elements, the columns at most $n$ non-zero elements, and $f_M$ has $O(f_K)$ non-zero elements. \end{proposition}

-\begin{proof} By definition \ref{definition:har}, each vertex $v$ in the graph represented by $f_M$ must have exactly $m$ incoming and $n$ outgoing edges.
-These edges correspond to the non-zero rows and columns of $f_M$, respectively, and so the non-zero elements of each row (resp. column) is at most $m$ (resp. $n$). \end{proof}
+\begin{proof} By Definition \ref{definition:har}, each vertex $v$ in the graph represented by $f_M$ must have exactly $m$ incoming and $n$ outgoing edges.
+These edges correspond to the non-zero rows and columns of $f_M$, respectively, and so the non-zero elements of each row (resp.\ column) is at most $m$ (resp.\ $n$). \end{proof}

-Now, it happens that the time complexity of the `naive' sparse matrix multiplication algorithm~\cite{GustavsonSparse} is essentially linear in the number of \emph{non-trivial multiplications} required--that is, those scalar multiplications where either multiplicand is zero.
+Now, it happens that the time complexity of the `naive' sparse matrix multiplication algorithm~\cite{GustavsonSparse} is essentially linear in the number of \emph{non-trivial multiplications} required---that is, those scalar multiplications where neither multiplicand is zero.
 From this fact and the property of bounded sparsity, it follows that both composition and tensor product of \Har{}s are linear-time operations.
 To make this clear, we introduce the following proposition:

-\begin{proposition} (Permutation of $\Har{}$ has linear complexity) \\ Choose some $f \in \Har_\Sigma$ and a permutation matrix $P \in \Mat(f_K, f_K)$.
+\begin{proposition}[Permutation of $\Har{}$ has linear complexity] Choose some $f \in \Har_\Sigma$ and a permutation matrix $P \in \Mat(f_K, f_K)$.
 Then $P \cp f_M$ and $f_M \cp P$ can be computed in linear time. \end{proposition}

 \begin{proof} For matrices $A, B \in \Har(k, k)$, the complexity of Gustavson's sparse matrix multiplication routine~\cite{GustavsonSparse} is $O(2 k + \nnz(A) + m)$.
 Here $\nnz(A)$ is the number of non-zero entries of $A$ and $m$ is the number of non-trivial multiplications required.